Electronics Supply Chain Risk Report: Q2 2026

 Memory: One of the Sharpest Shortages in Fifteen Years

 The memory market has moved from constrained to strategically allocated.
 TrendForce reported that conventional DRAM contract prices rose 90 to 95 percent quarter over quarter in Q1 2026.
-For Q2, TrendForce projected another 58 to 63 percent increase for conventional DRAM and a 70 to 75 percent increase for NAND Flash contract prices.
+For Q2, TrendForce projected another 58 to 63 percent increase for conventional DRAM.
+They also project a 70 to 75 percent increase for NAND Flash contract prices.
 The cumulative effect is that memory has been repriced upward with no near-term reversal visible.7

 The underlying driver is artificial intelligence infrastructure demand.
-TrendForce has revised 2026 capital expenditure for the top nine global cloud service providers to approximately $830 billion, up 79 percent year over year.
+TrendForce has revised 2026 capital expenditure for the top nine global cloud service providers to approximately $830 billion.
+This represents an increase of 79 percent year over year.
 That spending is being concentrated in high-performance GPU clusters, AI accelerators, high-bandwidth memory, enterprise SSDs, networking, and high-power-density data centers.8

-Samsung and SK Hynix, which together account for a large majority of global DRAM production, have reallocated capacity toward high-bandwidth memory and enterprise SSDs to serve AI workloads.
+Samsung and SK Hynix together account for a large majority of global DRAM production.
+Both have reallocated capacity toward high-bandwidth memory and enterprise SSDs to serve AI workloads.
 That leaves general-purpose DRAM, DDR4, certain DDR5 categories, embedded memory, and consumer or industrial NAND with less available supply than buyers expected twelve months ago.

 The implications for industrial, aerospace, defense, and energy electronics customers are direct.
-Embedded memory devices, automotive-grade flash, and DDR4 and DDR5 modules used in industrial controllers, instrumentation, test systems, and defense electronics are all being pulled into the same allocation environment as AI server memory.
+Embedded memory devices, automotive-grade flash, and DDR4 and DDR5 modules are all being pulled into the same allocation environment as AI server memory.
+These components are used heavily in industrial controllers, instrumentation, test systems, and defense electronics.
 DDR4, which many buyers expected to soften as it approached end of life, has instead become one of the more volatile categories in the market.

-For OEMs working with PPSI, the operational consequence is that memory should now be treated as a strategically managed component category, not as a commodity buy.
+For OEMs working with PPSI, memory should now be treated as a strategically managed component category, not as a commodity buy.
 Pricing volatility is high, lead times are extended, and allocation cuts can happen with limited notice.
 Buffer inventory, multi-source qualification, and early commitments to forecast volumes are no longer optional best practices.
 They are the difference between shipping on schedule and missing a delivery commitment.

 Lead-time and pricing data in this section combines public market reporting with PPSI distributor and manufacturer communications received through May 2026.
-Supplier guidance can change without notice and should be validated at the part-number level before customer commitments are made.
-Public checks show rising lead times across semiconductor segments, while PPSI supplier intelligence shows that specific approved parts can be substantially worse than category averages.9
+Supplier guidance can change without notice and should be validated at the part-number level before making customer commitments.9

 Supplier or categoryCurrent guidanceProcurement implication

-Infineon MOSFETsSelected families quoting beyond 52 weeksValidate active AVL exposure and lock known demand.
+Infineon MOSFETsSelected families quoting beyond 52 weeksValidate active AVL exposure and lock known demand immediately.

 Vishay MOSFETsSelected families beyond 52 weeks with continued pricing pressureTreat old quotes as stale and confirm alternates.